BabylonJS/Babylon.js/readme.md

 Babylon.js
 ==========

 Getting started?
-Play directly with the Babylon.js API via our playground: [launch playground](http://www.babylonjs.com/playground).
+Play directly with the Babylon.js API via our [playground](http://www.babylonjs.com/playground).
 It contains also lot of simple samples to learn how to use it.

 Official web site: [www.babylonjs.com](http://www.babylonjs.com/)